OpenHydrology/publications/OHstat_BHS.md

 ## What next?
 [100 W]

-Contributors are currently working on a graphical user interface for the floodestimation library, for use in more complex analysis than OH Auto Statistical allows.
+OH contributors are currently working on a graphical user interface for the floodestimation library, for use in more complex analysis than OH Auto Statistical allows.
 OH contributors have a broad range of development plans covering rainfall-runoff, low flow analysis and tools to support hydraulic modelling, however the beauty of OH is that it provides a means for hydrologists to become developers and create the software they need to solve the challenges they face.

 OH is already a success; it has a two click package to undertake an FEH statistical analysis.
 What OH needs are more hydrologists testing and using the software and requests for additional features and tools.
-The Auto Statistical package is already in use on commercial projects, the OH community is keen for the wider hydrological industry to become involved in OH; to make it better for all of us.
+The Auto Statistical package is already in use on commercial projects, we are keen for the hydrological community to become involved in OH; to make it better for all of us.
 If you also have time and skill to spare please dip into the source code and help out with writing.
 The best way to find out more and try it out is by going to the the OH website [open-hydrology.org](open-hydrology.org) where you can find links to the latest software release, the project's LinkedIn, Wiki and GitHub (source code) repository.